 Brazil's CSN posts loss, cuts guidance for 2019

-CSN posted a net loss of 871 million reais ($216 million) in the quarter ending in September, the company said in a statement.
-That compares to a net profit of 752 million reais in the same period a year earlier, boosted by higher steel prices internationally.

-The company cut its guidance for operating profit by 11.8% to 7.5 billion reais, the company said in a separate filing.
+The company cut its guidance for operating profit by about 12% to 7.5 billion reais, the company said in a separate filing.

-CSN was also impacted by delays in resuming operations at one of its blast furnaces.
-It was initially scheduled for an August restart but the unit is still not in service.

-Sources told Reuters this week that the blast furnace, which has a capacity of 3.3 million tonnes, would resume operations by the end of the week.

-The company has a stake in Usiminas USIM5.SA, another steelmaker, whose value CSN said declined by more than 300 million reais during the quarter.
+The company has a stake in Usiminas USIM5.SA, another steelmaker, that CSN said lost more than 300 million reais in value during the quarter.

-(Reporting by Marcelo Rochabrun and Alberto Alerigi Jr; Editing by Himani Sarkar and Christian Schmollinger)
+(Reporting by Marcelo Rochabrun and Alberto Alerigi Jr; Editing by Himani Sarkar)

 ((marcelo.rochabrun@thomsonreuters.com; +55 11 5644 7768;))